Niger is facing five major crises right now. Find out how we’re responding.

-To date, we’ve provided shelter and essential aid to around 15,000 families in Cameroon who have been forced from their homes due to Boko Haram violence, climatic changes or economic pressures.
+To date, we’ve provided shelter and essential aid to over 18,000 families in Cameroon who have been forced from their homes due to Boko Haram violence, climatic changes or economic pressures.

-In 2020, we worked with our partner IEDA Relief to provide families with tents, shelter kits and other essential aid items.
-Right now, we’re working on a project with IEDA Relief to support even more refugees and internally displaced people (IDPs) in the country.
-We are be providing tents, shelter kits, rope and tarpaulins, and other essential household items.
+In 2021, we’ve worked with IEDA Relief to support refugees and internally displaced people (IDPs) in the country with tents, shelter kits, rope and tarpaulins, and other essential household items.
 We’re currently working again with our partner to support more families.

 Due to the virus, we’ve been working closely with our partner IEDA Relief to ensure the safety of affected communities and staff.
 The team have been wearing face masks and gloves and using hand sanitiser to ensure they and the families we’ve been supporting remain safe.